apache/incubator-hugegraph/CONTRIBUTING.md

 5. Sign the HugeGraph CLA: [https://cla-assistant.io/hugegraph/hugegraph](https://cla-assistant.io/hugegraph/hugegraph)

-Optional: You can use [Github desktop](https://desktop.github.com/) to greatly simplify the commit and update process.
+Optional: You can use [GitHub desktop](https://desktop.github.com/) to greatly simplify the commit and update process.

 ## 2. Create an Issue on GitHub